mtpham17/98-final/README.md

 - PhamT\_FinalAssignment.pdf for the final writeup
 - Slide decks in ``presentations" for midpoint and final presentations
 - Plots in ``images" for all graphics generated in analysis
+- Raw CSVs in ``data" for all data sources used